jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 ### 13ZL Offers of benefit of pay equity claim settlement to other employees
 (1) In this section, offered the benefit of a settlement, in the case of an employee, means that the employee is— (a) offered the same remuneration (and other terms and conditions of employment included in the settlement, if any) as the other employee or employees who are covered by the pay equity claim settlement; and
-  (b) offered the same offer of remuneration for past work, if remuneration for past work is included in the settlement, and if the employee would qualify for that offer; and
+  (b) offered the same offer of remuneration for past work, if the parties agreed to include remuneration for past work in the pay equity claim settlement, and if the employee would qualify for that offer; and
   (c) advised that acceptance of the offer will have the effect that the employee is barred from raising a claim in relation to pay equity in accordance with sections 2B and 13E(6).
 Existing employees
 (2) An employer who is a party to a pay equity claim settlement with a union must offer the benefit of that settlement to each employee of the employer who, on the date of the settlement,—